 Each class participates in activity breaks throughout the day to help meet the government target of children being physically active for at least 60 minutes a day.
 This is monitored with help from the sports leaders who collate the amount of extra minutes each class has been active for each week.

-At the start of each unit, prior knowledge is discussed and activities such as ‘show me what you know’ will take place so that teachers can assess children’s ability.
-At the end of each unit, children are assessed against objectives taught throughout the unit.
-Teacher judgement will then be recorded on a PE tracker that will show the progress of the children during the year.
+At the start of each unit prior knowledge is discussed and activities such as ‘show me what you know’ will take place so that teachers can assess children’s ability.
+Ongoing assessment will happen in each session and the working wall in the hall will be used to discuss skills that have been taught in the units taking place.

 The number of children who have attended competitive events and participated in extra-curricular activities will be recorded on a tracker.
 This system is in place to ensure as many children as possible have the opportunity to participate in these activities.